 We all know the importance of proper time management – if you manage your time flawlessly, you’ll be able to perform high-quality work, but in less time.
-So, here are the best 15 time management apps in 2018 meant to help you do just that.
+So, here are the best 15 time management apps meant to help you do just that.

 Google Hangouts – communication platform